Code-Institute-Submissions/Stream1-Project-2/README.md

 ## Functionality of the project
- - The main aspect of the site is the JavaScript photoviewer, which enables the user to cycle through photos based on the different locations from which they were taken, with the functionality to enlarge the photos when selected if desired.
-I deliberatly didn't use the bootstrap carousel because I wanted to set myself the JavaScript challange of producing my own.
+ - The main aspect of the site is the JavaScript photo viewer, which enables the user to cycle through photos based on the different locations from which they were taken, with the functionality to enlarge the photos when selected if desired.
+I deliberately didn't use the bootstrap carousel because I wanted to set myself the JavaScript challenge of producing my own.

 - The site also has a dummy 'contact me' form, for which I coded some JavaScript validation to supplement the HTML5 form input field validation, as the HTML5 form date validation as poor cross browser support*, and as such I didn't want to use it.